Applitest-co-il/test-runner-mcp/README.md

 ### `generate-test-json`

-**The Cost-Saving Feature!** - Generates test-runner JSON format from your AI conversation
+Generates test-runner JSON format from your AI conversation

 ```
 Use this prompt to: